20 of the Best Types of Content for Service-Based Businesses (And How To Use Them)

 How to use them:

 Webinars are fantastic for lead generation and establishing authority.
-They allow for direct interaction with your audience and can be repurposed into other content forms (e.g., recordings, blog posts, snippets).
+They enable direct interaction with your audience and can be repurposed into other content formats (e.g., recordings, blog posts, snippets).
 A financial planner might host a webinar on "Navigating the New Tax Laws."

 A drawing of a webpage with a video play button on it.